-Our Audit Committee also receives regular reports from our Vice President of Internal Audit and Enterprise Risk Management, who facilitates our enterprise risk management process on behalf of management and our Audit Committee, to allow our major business risks to be assessed and managed appropriately.
-In addition, our directors are encouraged to communicate directly with members of management regarding matters of interest, including matters related to risk, at times when meetings are not being held.
+Our Audit Committee also receives regular reports from our Senior Vice President of Internal Audit and Enterprise Risk Management, who facilitates our enterprise risk management process on behalf of management and our Audit Committee, to allow our major business risks to be assessed and managed appropriately.
+In addition, our management team is encouraged to communicate directly with directors regarding matters of interest, including matters related to risk, at times when meetings are not being held.